Nils-Rudolf/SpeakNote/README.md

 ## Features

+- **Direct Insertion:** Transcribed text is automatically inserted at the cursor position of the initial active window.
+While recording, you can freely switch to other windows or applications.
 - **Global Hotkey:** F5 starts/stops recording (replacing the default macOS dictation function)
 - **Floating Overlay:** Displays recording status with audio visualization
 - **API Integration:** Supports OpenAI Whisper for speech recognition
 - **Settings:** Configure API key and select audio input device
-- **Direct Insertion:** Transcribed text is automatically inserted at the current cursor position

 ## Installation